pmcgrath/netcore-k8s-demo/readme.md

-# dotnet solution and project setup
+# dotnet solution and project setup - This is not being maintained, just so I can quickly find
 # See https://docs.microsoft.com/en-us/dotnet/articles/core/tools/
 ```
 # Repo root dir